 More on collards in Eating Green to Prevent Cancer; Prevent Glaucoma and See 27 Miles Farther; and Egg Industry Blind Spot.
 More on carrots in Benzene in Carrot Juice; Crop Nutrient Decline; and Best Cooking Method.
 And, for more on broccoli and breast cancer, see DNA Protection From Broccoli; Broccoli Versus Breast Cancer Stem Cells; and Sulforaphane: From Broccoli to Breast.

 Certain African populations were among the healthiest on Earth, inspiring one of America’s lifestyle medicine pioneers; see Engineering a Cure.
-Sadly, African-Americans suffer disproportionately from chronic diseases, but the good news is that many of them—such as high blood pressure and diabetes—can be prevented, stopped, and reversed with a healthy plant-based diet.
+African-Americans suffer disproportionately from chronic diseases, but the promising news is that many—such as high blood pressure and diabetes—can be prevented, stopped, and reversed with a healthy plant-based diet.

 Finally, be sure to check out Tracye McQuirter’s website, By Any Greens Necessary.